Balancingrock/classic-jekyll-theme/README.md

 ## History

-0.2.6 Inital version (before this I was only getting acquainted with the gem-publishing mechanism) 1.0.0 Fixed a problem with navigation menu generation.
-(Insufficient control over menu item placement) 1.0.1 Fixed some info in this readme file and in the example pages.
+0.2.6 Inital version (before this I was only getting acquainted with the gem-publishing mechanism)

+1.0.0 Fixed a problem with navigation menu generation.
+(Insufficient control over menu item placement)

+1.0.1 Fixed some info in this readme file and in the example pages.

+1.1.0 Added language customization for default theme elements in the `_config.yml` file

 ## Upgrade information